ufidon/eth/labs/lab03/README.md

    sc delete easyftpbasicsvr
    ```

-On Kali Linux VM, 🐧 in a command terminal
+On Kali Linux VM 🐧, in a command terminal

 2. Exploit the Windows target